patricksurry/2ksa/2ksa.md

 two or three `NOP`s in a row, but rarely will an assembly language program contain a four `EA` series.

+<table><td>
+:information_source: Indentation doesn't appear to be supported by 2KSA itself, but was used in some of the code fragments displayed in the the original document.
+This version of the literate code document doesn't include that indentation.
+</td></table>

 ## LISTING